Cathedral Basilica of the Holy Family, Nairobi

 The Cathedral Basilica of the Holy Family is a Catholic Church Cathedral and Basilica dedicated to the Holy Family located in Nairobi.
 The Basilica is the seat of the Archdiocese of Nairobi.
 The original church, which had a sitting capacity of 300–400, built in 1904, was Nairobi's first stone building.
-The current church was built between 1960 and 1963, and was officially blessed and opened in 6 July 1963.
+The current church was built between 1960 and 1963, and was officially blessed and opened on 6 July 1963.
 The church was designated a basilica in 1982.